“Humanity has but three great enemies: fever, famine, and war, and of these by far the greatest, by far the most terrible, is fever.”

 Ginger is a highly recommended drug for pacifying fever.
 Ginger acts stronger when fever is associated with congestion.
 It also aids healthy digestion

-Ginger can be taken in the form of raw juice, powdered extract, or in combination with other herbs like Tulsi.
+Ginger can be taken in form of raw juice, powdered extract, or in combination with other herbs like Tulsi.
 Ginger juice is best for consumption before food twice daily.

 Ginger contains bioactive compounds ‘Gingerol’ which help in the management of fever.
 Ginger also possess immunomodulatory analgesic and anti-inflammatory properties